Office: Classroom Center, Room 215C

-Dr. Macy joined the College of Business in 1998.
-Macy has a Ph.D. in economics with an emphasis in finance from Texas Tech University.
-She also has a master’s degree from TTU.
+Dr. Anne Macy joined the College of Business in 1998.
+Macy holds a Ph.D. in economics with a minor in finance from Texas Tech University.
+She also has a master’s degree in economics from Texas Tech.
 Macy did her undergraduate work at the University of South Dakota, graduating summa cum laude and as an Honors Scholar with a B.A. in economics.
-She completed minors in business administration and German.
+She completed minors in business administration, German, classical humanities, and modern dance while at USD.
 Macy is also a faculty member at the Pacific Coast Bank School hosted by the University of Washington.

-Dr. Macy’s main research focus is on investment decisions, both at the firm and individual level.
-Her research has included topics such as mutual funds, retirement planning, student debt, car loans and payday loans.
-She also writes pedagogical papers on economic and personal finance education topics including case studies.
-Macy also researches specific industries such as banking and pharmaceuticals.
+Dr. Macy’s main research focus is on investment decisions; both at the firm and individual level.
+Topics include the impact of regulation on returns in the health care sector and industry structure effects on firm performance.
+She also writes pedagogical papers on economic and personal finance education topics.
+Macy also researches specific industries such as banking and health care.